How to Control Emotional Eating Among Kids?

 6. Avoid putting your child on a diet.

-If your child is overweight or obese, don’t jump to put him/her on diet, especially without consulting a doctor and an experienced nutritionist.
-Kid’s diet requirement is entirely different than of adults, they require a fair amount of protein, vitamins, calories and good fat for their mental and physical growth.
-First, help your child to get out of emotional eating by following the above points, and improve their food habits.
+If your child is overweight or obese, don’t jump to put him/her on a diet, especially without consulting a doctor and an experienced nutritionist in Delhi, India.
+Kid’s diet requirement is entirely different from that of adults, they require a fair amount of protein, vitamins, calories, and good fat for their mental and physical growth.
+First, help your child to get out of emotional eating by following the above points, and improving their food habits.

 Share with your network